Individual funding for NHS treatment

 If that health professional feels there is a clinical need for the procedure, this has to be approved by a group called the Individual Funding Request (IFR) Panel.

-This panel is a joint panel between HealthEast and the four other Norfolk CCGs made up of experts including clinicians who look at each application on a case by case basis.
-The panel review each individual case, which is anonymous to them, and assess the application and whether there is a need.
-The panel assesses whether the treatment is both clinically and cost effective.
+This panel is a joint panel between NHS Great Yarmouth and Waveney CCG and the four other Norfolk CCGs made up of experts including clinicians who look at each application on a case by case basis.
+The panel reviews each individual case, which is anonymous to them and assesses the application and whether there is a need.
+The panel assesses whether the treatment is both clinically and cost-effective.

 For further information about IFRs please call 01502 719500 and ask to speak to